Hello to all the aspiring childrens authors out there!

 What do you do if you have a fantastic idea for a children’s book but your bank account is empty?
-I’m Laurie at the Writer’s Way podcast and today I’m going to share with you a whole bunch of free resources.
 For the most part, you can get a book out there for no money.
-What’s always going to cost is the illustrations, but I have some ideas for you about that as well.
-Stick around.
+What’s always going to cost is the illustrations, but I have some ideas for you!

 Writing Your First Draft is Often Harder Than You Think!